georgeslabreche/mars/README.md

 - Add surface inclination angle as a parameter.

 #### Other
+- **[DONE]** Plot optical depth ground measurements for MER an Viking Lander and compare with Appelbaum analytical models.
 - Generate plots of interest for the thesis and README documentation purposes.
 - Experiment with 3D plots.
 - Experiment with model described in [Vicente-Retortillo, Álvaro & Valero, Francisco & Vázquez, Luis & Martinez, German M..
 (2015).
 A model to calculate solar radiation fluxes on the Martian surface.
 Journal of Space Weather and Space Climate.
 5. A33.
 10.1051/swsc/2015035](https://www.researchgate.net/publication/283452176_A_model_to_calculate_solar_radiation_fluxes_on_the_Martian_surface).